Chris Alajajian

 Christopher Alajajian (born 31 October 1986) is an Australian-Armenian former race car driver.

 Biography

 Early career

-In 2004 he won the Australian Production Car Championship, becoming the youngest ever driver to win an Australian championship.
-In the same year he also contested some rounds of the Australian Formula 3 Championship with Piccola Scuderia and raced in the Australian GT Performance Car Championship.
+In 2004, Alajajian won the Australian Production Car Championship, becoming the youngest ever driver to win an Australian championship.
+In the same year, he also contested some rounds of the Australian Formula 3 Championship with Piccola Scuderia and raced in the Australian GT Performance Car Championship.

 Continuing in Australian Formula 3 in 2005, Alajajian started the year with Astuti Competition, before moving to Protecnica Racing.
 He finished third in the championship.
-Chris also won a number of races in the Australian Performance Car Championship with Protecnica Racing.
+He also won a number of races in the Australian Performance Car Championship with Protecnica Racing.

 V8 Supercars Development Series

 Alajajian moved to the Fujitsu V8 Supercar Series for 2006.
 He scored a podium at Queensland Raceway and was involved in Mark Porter's fatal crash at Bathurst later in the season.
 He continued in the Fujitsu V8 Supercar Series 2007, claiming his only race win at the second round at Wakefield Park Raceway.
 He made one-off appearances at the Adelaide Street Circuit in 2009 and 2013.